Nomad-Media/samples/nomad-samples/python/content_groups/Readme.md

 # Content Groups API
-Learning to use the Nomad API contetnGroups path to work with content groups in Python
+Learning to use the Nomad API contentGroups path to work with content groups in Python

 ## Content Groups API Sample Code